Meghan Markle Reportedly Considering A Home Birth To Avoid Hospital ‘Goldfish Bowl’

 “When it comes to giving birth, every woman has to decide what’s best for her and what’s best for her baby.
 The Queen’s team will be involved, but it has not been decided how much yet.
 Opting for a home birth would also explain why there would be minimal need for a consultant, aside from confirming that the baby is fit and healthy.”

-Meghan Markle and Prince Harry haven’t lived in their new digs, Frogmore Cottage for a week yet, but the home was restored to their specifications, says The Inquisitr.
+Meghan Markle and Prince Harry haven’t lived in their new digs, Frogmore Cottage for a week yet, but the home was restored to their specifications, reports The Inquisitr.
 The Windsor Park estate is of particular significance to the Duke and Duchess of Sussex as they got married on the property, and had their party at Frogmore House, which is walking distance from their own Frogmore Cottage, which abuts the gardens and crypt where Queen Victoria and her children are buried.